holos-run/holos-kuadrant-example/README.md

 EOF
 ```

+### Render the configs again

-Now the schema is valid and it renders again:
+Now the schema is valid and it renders again.

 ```bash
 holos render platform